Blood group genotyping: Blood group antigens and blood group systems

 As of June 2025, a total of 398 red cell antigens have been officially recognized by the ISBT.
 Of these, 371 antigens are organized into 48 distinct human blood group systems.
+Each "system" includes one or more antigens controlled by a single gene locus or by a number of closely linked loci.
+These antigens can be tested by genotyping, though the exact number of variants tested for depends on the lab performing the genotyping.

 The remaining 27 serologically defined antigens have not yet been assigned to a blood group system.
 These include: